Popular places to scatter ashes

 Any crematorium in the UK will offer family members the ashes of the deceased.
 It’s not uncommon for people to keep the ashes at home or in a special place, so the person who has passed away can still be part of their lives.
 However, the scattering of ashes is also a popular way for the person to be returned to the earth, or to be given an extra-special send-off in a place that meant something to them.

-If you’d like to scatter a loved one’s ashes, but aren’t sure what’s allowed or where to do it, then check out our quick guide and handful of ideas for some inspiration.
+If you’d like to scatter a loved one’s ashes but aren’t sure what’s allowed or where to do it, then check out our quick guide and handful of ideas for some inspiration.

 Scattering ashes and the law

-It’s also worth noting that spreading ashes in public often requires a bit of tactfulness, plus it’s often more respectful to spread ashes with a bit of privacy, so busy public locations can be problematic.
+It’s also worth noting that scattering ashes in public often requires a bit of tactfulness, plus it’s often more respectful to spread ashes with a bit of privacy, so busy public locations can be problematic.
 A small sprinkle may be more suitable in certain scenarios, or heading back to busier spots when things have quietened down might be a better option.

-Requests to be buried at sea are more common than you think but the logistics and costs involved can be very prohibitive, so the next best thing could be simply scattering ashes at the beach, near the coast or actually into the sea.
+Requests to be buried at sea are more common than you think but the logistics and costs involved can be very prohibitive, so the next best thing could be scattering ashes at the beach, near the coast or actually into the sea.
 Choose a nice viewpoint, a stretch of coastline or some quiet rockpools to release either some or all of the ashes.

 A top tip when it comes to releasing ashes at the seaside is to be wary of the wind.
-Try and choose a calm day and make sure both you and any attendees stand upwind, so that the ashes are carried onto the beach or out to sea.
+Try and choose a calm day and make sure both you and any attendees stand upwind so that the ashes are carried onto the beach or out to sea.
 Remember, less busy locations are always best when it comes to spreading ashes.

 We’re pretty lucky in the UK that many of us have easy access to wooded areas and the countryside.
 Choosing a nature area or woodland to spread ashes is a popular option, as secluded areas are fairly easy to find, plus things like trees or milestones can act as a memorial when it comes to marking anniversaries or just visiting to say ‘hello’.
 Remember to ask permission if the wooded area is on private land.